 14+ Toxic Chemicals Commonly Found in Brand Name Laundry Detergent

 We looked at the most popular brands of laundry detergents and found that the amount of problematic ingredients is vast.
-This list includes everything from mild irritants and allergens to endocrine disruptors and cancer-causing agents:
+This list includes everything from mild irritants and allergens to endocrine disruptors and cancer-causing agents that can be found in your local laundromat or in your home:

 Although fragrances give you that sense of things smelling clean, they do more to trick you than actually help you.
 Your brain is hard-wired to associate certain scents with clean, but did you know that those scents can also contain hormone-disrupting chemicals?
 Sadly, they can trick your brain into thinking they are good for you in that regard.